 It is important to say that those days will be interconnected which implies that participants are committed to attend to all of them in order to access the third phase of the project.
 Participants can choose to work individually or collectively.

 - Creation of a new piece.
 Inspired in the structure of the original piece “Zoom”, the participants will create a new piece using the material obtained in the classes.
 The idea here is to build a piece collectively from their stories and landscapes.
 This phase of the project will consist both in the creation of the new piece of art and the rehearsals that will be necessary in order to show the work to the community.

 - Public performance.
 Participants will show the results of their creations to the community.
 The performance (or performances) will not only show the result of the work but also promote the interchange between community members (from NL and foreigners).
 Intimacy and personal stories will be shared and bonding will be encouraged.
 Also after this performance, the audience will be able to talk with the creators about the process, the ideas, the emotions.

-- Online registration.
+- Online documentation.
 Once the project is finished, the recording of the pieces created will remain online in order to give continuity to the linkage between stakeholders.

-This project is aimed to take place during the first semester of 2021.
+This project is aimed to take place during May, June and July 2022

-All the activities above mentioned will be coordinated by Luz Lassizuk, Frèdèrique van Dijk and Ezequiel Menalled.
+All the activities above mentioned will be coordinated by Luz Lassizuk, Frèdèrique van Dijk, Yolanda Uriz and Ezequiel Menalled.

 Ph: Soledad Allami